choishingwan/PRSice/docs/index.md

 PRSice (pronounced 'precise') is a Polygenic Risk Score software for calculating, applying, evaluating and plotting the results of polygenic risk scores (PRS) analyses.
 Some of the features include:

-PRSice (pronounced 'precise') is a Polygenic Risk Score software for calculating, applying, evaluating and plotting the results of polygenic risk scores (PRS) analyses.
-Some of the features include:

 1. High-resolution scoring (PRS calculated across a large number of P-value thresholds)
 2. Identify Most predictive PRS
 3. Empirical P-values output (not subject to over-fitting)